And by adding just one more device, we may have the Complete Solution we have been waiting for

 In terms of low-cost commitment free television entertainment, it is hard to beat.
 They have a great selection; and for the person who doesn’t want to shell out a fortune for a couple channels, it’s a life saver.
 As far as meeting the definition of a cable TV alternative, things are looking pretty good for Sling TV.

-Sling TV is missing the single most important element of the cord cutting experience, which is over-the-air television.
+Sling TV is missing the single most important element of the cord cutting experience, which is integration with an over-the-air television (OTA) antenna.
 OTA television is really easy to overlook until you realize that most of your favorite television shows are on the major broadcast networks.
 If you Google “Most popular television shows 2014” you will notice, with few exceptions, that the most popular shows last year were all on network television.

 OTA television is free for anyone that has an OTA antenna, so it is incredibly perplexing why they don’t offer the broadcast networks; especially when you consider the fact that Dish Network should have the rights to carry those networks.